isomerpages/moe-woodgrovepri/_woodgrovians-learn/CCE Programmes/CCA.md

 **Attendance**

 *   Students' attendance will be monitored closely.
-Students’ attendance will be monitored closely.
 Students are encouraged to attain at least 80% of their CCA attendance.
 *   Students who are on medical leave must inform their teachers in charge.

 **Reward and Recognition**